What is the Multilingual Library?

 Multilingual collection contains library materials for adults, young people as well as children in more than 80 rarer languages.
 In most part the collection consists of books, but it also contains music, movies and magazines.
 We acquire material via a number of bookstores and publishers.

 You can browse the multilingual collection through a Helmet-catalogue search.
 By using the language menu, the search offers you library materials only in the language you chose.
 Library staff will help you in your search.

-We make tip lists of literature in different languages and encourage parents to read with their children.
+We make tip lists of literature in different languages and encourage parents and teachers to read with their children.